openfaas/faas/ADOPTERS.md

 * [First Baptist Church Carrollton](https://www.fbcc.us) - "We use faasd as the backend for a Slack bot connected to our internal Slack workspace.
 The bot was initially created to facilitate remote question and answer sessions at our church by allowing viewers of our live stream to text or email questions in, have a staff member ask their question in the room, and then allow the staff member to send a response back to the sender.
 The texting is facilitated by Twilio while the email is done by interacting with a Gmail account via IMAP and SMTP."

 * [Fonix Telematics](https://fonixtelematics.com/) - "We are using OpenFaaS to build our new generation of APIs."

+* [FTI Consulting](https://www.fticonsulting.com/) - "We've built a cloud-based analytical framework using Netflix Conductor for the workflow engine and OpenFaaS for our serverless function implementation, where each function can be called from a workflow.
+We've currently deployed several dozen OpenFaaS functions to our on-premise Kubernetes clusters" - Jason Cullison

 * [GalaxyCard](https://www.galaxycard.in/) - "GalaxyCard is a happy user of OpenFaaS"